ikhlasbhojani/console-todo-app/README.md

 ## Requirements

-- Python 3.13 or higher
 - Internet connection (for installation only)
+- Everything else is installed automatically!

 ## License